Custom Release Channels

 Uploading a Plugin Update to the Custom Release Channel

-When empty, this will use the default plugin repository channel (Stable ), available to all JetBrains plugin repository users, however, you can publish to an arbitrarily-named channel.
+When empty, this will use the default channel (Stable), available to all JetBrains Marketplace users, however, you can publish to an arbitrarily-named channel.

 When using a non-default release channel, users will need to add a new custom plugin repository to install your plugin.

 In the plugin repository, all channels will be displayed on the plugin page:

 You can add custom channels and upload an update to the channel on the plugin Edit page (as well as via Gradle plugin and the API):

 Configuring a Custom Channel in IntelliJ Platform Based IDEs